JacpFX/JacpFX/_includes/messaging.md

     }
 </pre>

 While the "handle" method will be executed in a worker thread, the "postHandle" method is always executed on the FX application thread.
-For details about the component lifecycle see [the documentation about async execution](nonblocking.html)
+For details about the <i>Component</i> lifecycle see [the documentation about async execution](nonblocking.html)